Melanie-J-Baker/express-locallibrary-tutorial/README.md

-# express-locallibrary-tutorial
+# express-local-library

-Express app built following MDN Express Tutorial as part of the Odin Project
+MDN Express Tuturial completed as part of the Odin Project.
+Using Mongoose/MongoDB, express-validator and Pug template engine